If you need me, I’ll be at the pool.

-This past weekend, 35-year-old Federer stunned the Sports World for the second time in three months when he won the BNP Paribas Open in Indian Wells, CA, beating countryman Stan Wawrinka 6-4, 7-5 in the final.
+This past weekend, 35-year-old Federer stunned the Sports World for the third time in three months when he won the Miami Open beating rival Rafael Nadal for the third time this season.
+Last month, Federer won the BNP Paribas Open in Indian Wells, CA, beating countryman Stan Wawrinka 6-4, 7-5 in the final.
 His one-handed backhand is a thing of beauty.

 And as usual, Federer looked pretty darn stylish.

-Federer wore a green Henley shirt (by Nike) during his matches.
-I thought it looked sharp and predict that shirt will be a big seller in the months to come.
+Federer wore a sharp-looking green Henley shirt (by Nike) during his matches at Key Biscayne and at Indian Wells.
+I predict that shirt will be a big seller in the months to come.